wuxb45/remixdb/README.md

 Then it immediately calls `exit()` without doing any clean-up.
 Run it repeatedly.
 In each run it should show that all the previously inserted KVs are found.

+Run with a small footprint:

+    $ for i in $(seq 1 30); do ./xdbexit.out ./dbdir 256 256; done

+Run with in regular-sized setup:

+    $ for i in $(seq 1 30); do ./xdbexit.out ./dbdir 4096 4096; done

+## Hugepages

+Configuring huge pages can effectively improve RemixDB's performance.
+Usually a few hundred 2MB hugepages would be sufficient for the MemTable.
+The block cache detects and uses 1GB huge pages when available (otherwise, fall back to 2MB pages and then 4KB pages).
+4x 1GB huge pages should be configured if you set cache size to 4GB.

 ## libremixdb.so

 To use remixdb as a shared library, run `make libremixdb.so` and `make install`.